PortMidi/portmidi/portmidi/trunk/pm_mac/README_MAC.txt

 (6) If you wish, copy pm_mac/build/Deployment/PmDefaults.app to your applications folder.

+(7) If you want to install libportmidi.dylib, first make it with Xcode, then
+    sudo make -f pm_mac/Makefile.osx install
+This command will install /usr/local/include/{porttime.h, portmidi.h}
+and /usr/local/lib/libportmidi.dylib
+Note that the "install" function of xcode creates portmidi/Release and does not install the library to /usr/local/lib, so please use the command line installer.

 ==== USING CMAKE TO BUILD Xcode PROJECT ====

 (1) Install CMake if you do not have it already.